The revised Physical Activity Guidelines for Americans lays out exactly how much aerobic (and other exercise) you should be getting each week.

 Americans are failing when it comes to being physically active, putting themselves at risk of chronic diseases and early death.

-Health officials are hoping that an update to the Physical Activity Guidelines for Americans will convince Americans to get moving.
+Health officials are hoping that an update to the will convince Americans to get moving.

 This second edition is very similar to the previous guidelines, but puts more emphasis on the health benefits of physical activity.

 It also adds guidelines for 3- to 5-year-olds.
 And lets you count bouts of exercise shorter than 10 minutes toward your weekly goal — a much-welcome goal for some.